-RLF physical materials are included for each campus based on holdings that they have deposited to SRLF and NRLF.
-Because some RLF holdings are not attributed to a UC campus (e.g., shared print for licensed content collections, WEST shared print volumes contributed by a non-UC institution, etc.), a separate "Physical Holdings at RLFs" report has been developed to track RLF holdings that lack a specific UC-campus depositor.
+Physical materials housed at the Systemwide Library Facilities (SLFs) are included for each campus based on holdings that they have deposited to SLF-South and SLF-North.
+Because some SLF holdings are not attributed to a UC campus (e.g., shared print for licensed content collections, WEST shared print volumes contributed by a non-UC institution, etc.), a separate "Physical Holdings at SLFs" report has been developed to track SLF holdings that lack a specific UC-campus depositor.